-Having your website hacked can be scary and stressful, but it needn’t be a disaster.
+It can be scary and stressful when your website is hacked, but it needn’t be a disaster.

 If you use Jetpack Scan to monitor your site, it will notify you of any potential threats.
 In many cases, these can be resolved with the click of a button.
 However, sometimes a website can get hacked more severely, meaning a “one-click” fix is not possible.